All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.

 Select Airpods under Bluetooth settings.

-To check for the latest iOS/iPadOS software update, follow these steps:
+To check for and install the latest iOS/iPadOS software update, follow these steps:

 - Head to Settings > General.